William D. Caplan, M.D., Board Member:

-Dr. William Caplan, a native Houstonian, is board certified in pediatrics and neonatal-perinatal medicine.
-He serves as medical director for Pediatrix Medical Group, which provides 24-hour in-house neonatology services at The Woman’s Hospital of Texas, as well as manages the specialty care nursery at Park Plaza Hospital and Memorial Hermann Southeast Hospital.
+Dr. William Caplan, a Houston native, is board certified in pediatrics and neonatal-perinatal medicine.
+He serves as medical director for the Pediatrix Medical Group, which provides 24-hour in-house neonatology services at The Woman’s Hospital of Texas, as well as manages the specialty care nursery at Memorial Hermann Southeast Hospital.

-Previously he chaired the department of pediatrics at Houston Northwest Medical Center.
+He previously chaired the Department of Pediatrics at Houston Northwest Medical Center.

-Dr. Caplan earned his medical degree, completed his residency and served his neonatal fellowship with Baylor College of Medicine in Houston.
+Dr. Caplan earned his medical degree, completed his residency, and served his neonatal fellowship at Baylor College of Medicine in Houston.
 He is a member of the Harris County Medical Society and a fellow of the American Academy of Pediatrics.

-Suzan Cardwell is a medical malpractice attorney with Franklin, Cardwell & Jones, P.C.
-In her 20 years of practice, Ms. Cardwell has successfully defended medical malpractice claims against virtually all of Houston's most prominent and most litigious plaintiffs' malpractice attorneys.
+Suzan Cardwell is a medical malpractice attorney with Franklin, Cardwell & Jones, P.C. with 20 years’ experience.
+Cardwell has successfully defended medical malpractice claims against virtually all of Houston's most prominent and most litigious plaintiffs' malpractice attorneys.

-Given her trial experience, Cardwell publishes and speaks regularly on issues critical to attorneys and physicians, including, "Dealing with Rambo Lawyers" at the Advanced Civil Discovery Course sponsored by the Houston Bar and how healthcare providers can avoid malpractice claims.
+Given her trial experience, Cardwell publishes and speaks regularly on issues critical to attorneys and physicians, including, "Dealing with Rambo Lawyers" in the Advanced Civil Discovery Course sponsored by the Houston Bar Association.

 Dr. Joanie Hare, a maternal/fetal medicine specialist practicing with Houston Perinatal Associates, completed her medical degree at the University of Alabama School of Medicine in Birmingham.
 She completed her residency in obstetrics and gynecology at Baylor College of Medicine, Houston, and a fellowship in maternal/fetal medicine at the Pennsylvania Hospital, Philadelphia.

-Dr. James R. McBride, a board-certified obstetrician and gynecologist, has practiced at The Woman’s Hospital of Texas and the Texas Medical Center for more than 30 years.
+Dr. James R. McBride, a board-certified obstetrician and gynecologist, has practiced at The Woman’s Hospital of Texas in the Texas Medical Center for more than 30 years.
 He is a founding partner of Fannin Surgicare, an outpatient surgery center located on the campus of The Woman’s Hospital of Texas.
-He is also a Clinical Assistant Professor in the Department of Obstetrics and Gynecology at Baylor College of Medicine.
+He is also a clinical assistant professor in the Department of Obstetrics and Gynecology at the Baylor College of Medicine.

-Dr. McBride is a member of the American College of Obstetricians and Gynecologist and numerous other national, state, and local organizations.
+Dr. McBride is a member of the American College of Obstetricians and Gynecologists, as well as numerous other national, state, and local organizations.
 He has served on the credentials and bylaws committee of The Woman’s Hospital of Texas since 1981.

-His practice consists of obstetrics, office gynecology, infertility surgery, menopausal medicine, gynecologic surgery and minimally invasive surgery such as total laparoscopic hysterectomy and other procedures that have shortened hospital stays and recovery.
+His practice consists of obstetrics, office gynecology, infertility surgery, menopausal medicine, gynecologic surgery, and minimally-invasive surgery.